 When we last caught up with rising rap talent St. Laviathan he was championing the release of his debut single ‘Saint Is the Victor’, a sharp and unrelenting piece that perfectly defined his style and approached to the rap game.
 Inspired by the unique flow of the late Lord Infamous of Three Six Mafia, ‘Saint Is the Victor’ earmarked St. Laviathan for greatness, and now, only a few short months after its release, he’s back with his sophomore single ‘Laviamata’.

 In his own words, ‘Laviamata’ is a very personal record for St. Laviathan, one that harks back to a very challenging and transitional period in his life.
-Speaking candidly, he explained that he had just broken up with the love of life and was back living in his Mother’s house, penniless and with a shattered spirit.
+Speaking candidly, he explained that he had just broken up with the love of his life and was back living in his Mother’s house, penniless and with a shattered spirit.
 It was a time when he felt least like himself, and ‘Laviamata’ became a way to address everyone who had ever doubted him.

 While it’s easy for an artist to wax lyrical about the emotive nature and heartfelt imagery behind a song, it’s another thing entirely for them to back it up.
 Thankfully though, St. Laviathan knows how to back up a good story with plenty of hip-hop anthemics, delivering a single that is as engaging and impressive as it is entertaining.